DamiOgboja/Security-Audit/README.md

 # Security-Audit-Lab
-A Security Audit project doing security checks to monitor for threats, risks, and vulnerabilities for the fictional "Botium Toys" and the communicating possible recommendations to solve issues
+A Security Audit Lab project doing security checks to monitor for threats, risks, and vulnerabilities for the fictional "Botium Toys" and the communicating possible recommendations to solve issues